ESSENTIALS

 • An artist who produces cards and gifts for sale at markets isn’t required to do anything

-Of course, it’s good practice to be aware of health and safety – whether it’s a legal requirement for your small business or not.
-The HSE provides a good breakdown of potential risks in its health and safety toolbox.
+Of course, it's good practice to be aware of health and safety – whether it's a legal requirement for your small business or not.

-“Everyone who works for you needs to know how to work safely and without risk to their health.
+"Everyone who works for you needs to know how to work safely and without risk to their health.
 This includes contractors and self-employed people.
-Business owners should give any employees clear instructions and information, as well as adequate training”
+Business owners should give any employees clear instructions and information, as well as adequate training."

 Ebenezer Anjorin, director of Imago Health and Safety Consultants